afrimapr/afrimapr-book/CONTRIBUTION_GUIDE.md

 ## temporary comments

 To make temporary comments for yourself and others enclose them in square brackets [].
 You can include your name or a collaborators immediately after the bracket so that you or others can search for things you still need to look at.
 So Andy might include :
 [andy: I haven't finished this] or [martyna: can you have a look at this?].
 If it is a bigger thing we recommend submitting a Github issue.
+Markdown comments that will be visible in the source file but not in the created book can be enclosed with <!--- commented text --->.

 ## markdown tips